 - Accommodations will be arranged at the request of the student

-- If you feel an accommodation or service would benefit your student, encourage them to meet with a PASS advisor
+- If you feel an accommodation or service would benefit your student, encourage them to meet with a Disability Services advisor